- Home

 Breathlessness

 Shortness of breath, also called breathlessness or dyspnoea, is the most common symptom of pleural mesothelioma.
-This is often caused by a build-up of fluid in the pleural cavity known as a pleural effusion.
+This is often caused by a build-up of fluid in the pleural cavity known as pleural effusion.
 The fluid can put pressure on the lung, making it harder to breathe.

 Learn more about:

-- Ways to drain fluid around the lungs
+- Draining fluid around the lungs

 - Ways to control fluid around the lungs